EduID-Mobile/ldap-oidc-provider/provider/actions/Assertion.md

 [x] 3.1.9 If the cnf claim holds a kid, then assertion header's kid MUST match it.

-[ ] 3.1.10 The assertions payload MAY contain an azp.
+[x] 3.1.10 The assertions payload MUST contain an azp.

+[ ] 3.1.11 If azp is present and the client ID not equals the assertion's issuer claim, then the azp MUST match one of the client's redirect URIs.

-[ ] 3.1.11 If azp is present and azp is not matching the assertions issuer, then the issuer MUST be registered for proxy_authorization.
+[ ] 3.1.12 If the client ID matches the assertion's issuer claim and an azp claim is present, then the client MUST be registered for proxy_authorization.

-[x] 3.1.12 proxy_authorization SHOULD be granted only to trust agents.
+[ ] 3.1.13 proxy_authorization SHOULD be granted only to trust agents.

 # 3.2 validate JWT